CommerceDataService/midaas-api/README.md

 ## API documentation

 ### API key
-To use the MIDAAS API, request a unique API key from [api.data.gov](https://api.data.gov/signup/)
+To use the MIDAAS API, request a unique API key from [api.data.gov](https://api.data.gov/signup/) and use it for the required `api_key` variable below.

 ### [GET] /quantiles
 **query params**:  state, race, sex, agegroup _(see below for options)_<br>